 How would you solve the problems of today’s world?
-In UN Youth Voice, choose an issue that matters to you, and tell us how you’d change the world.
+Choose an issue that matters to you, and tell us how you’d change the world at Voice 2021.

 Why compete in Voice?

-- Hone your ability to think on your feet, assisting you in leadership positions or debating competition in the future.
+- Hone your ability to think on your feet, assisting you in leadership and debates;

-- Build an increased knowledge about areas pertinent to you as students.
+- Build an increased knowledge about areas important to you;

-- A chance to meet like minded and engaged young people.
+- Get the chance to meet like-minded and engaged young people.

 How Voice works